Great and Unusual Online Shopping

 • GAT Mosquito Traps Can Be Effective Even without Pesticides (Ed Ricciuti, Entomology Today, 5-31-16) Available from BioQuip.

 • Avon Skin-So-Soft Bug Guard (a moisturizer that is also a very effect bug/mosquito repellent).
 Years ago I heard of this use for Skin-So-Soft for friends in the South and urged Avon to market it for this purpose, and they weren't interested--but customers in mosquito-heavy parts of the country used it regularly.
 Now they market this "bug guard" package of their lotion.
+And I don't think the regular part of their business is doing so well.

 • Consumer Reports: How to get rid of lice.
 "Comb them out instead of using Nix, Rid, or other chemicals.
 Use a metal nit comb—not plastic—that is thin-toothed and finely spaced."
 Reader Hilda Ward added this comment: "Wash hair with Dawn dish soap.
 Leave it on hair for at least 15 minutes.
 Use it for three or four days in a row for any eggs that you missed with the nit comb.
 Does not wreck your hair, actually adds body to it."
 Good for pets and humans.